nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppOverview.rst

      				$language .= 'Javascript';
      			}

-where we declaring the methods used in source code for translating strings.
+where we declare the methods used in source code for translating strings.

-The ExApp translations are stored in the ``l10n`` folder in the ExApp root folder.
+The ExApp translations are stored in the ``l10n`` directory under the ExApp project root directory.
-For Nextcloud side it still has to contain the files as for regular Nextcloud apps (.js and .json).
+On the Nextcloud side, it still has to contain the translation files as with regular Nextcloud apps (.js and .json).
-There ExApp translation files are copied to the Nextcloud server during installation (removed on uninstall), and can be used to translate ExApp string on backend or frontend parts the same way as for PHP apps.
+The ExApp translation files are copied to the Nextcloud server during installation (removed on uninstall), and can be used to translate ExApp strings on the backend or frontend in the same way as PHP apps.

 .. note::

-    For the clustered Nextcloud setup, the ExApp translations must be also copied to the other Nextcloud instances, if the apps folder is not shared between the instances.
+    In a clustered Nextcloud setup, the ExApp translations must be also copied to the other Nextcloud instances, if the apps folder is not shared between them.
-    It is done automatically only for the instance, where the installation is performed.
+    It is done automatically only for the instance where the installation is performed.

 You might need to convert the translation files to the format that is used in your language.